 Revenue is recognized as earned on a straight-line basis over the charter period in respect of charter agreements that provide for varying rates.
-The difference between the revenue recognized and the actual charter rate is recorded either as unearned revenue or accrued revenue (see "- Unearned Revenue/Accrued Revenue" below).
+The difference between the revenue recognized and the actual charter rate is recorded either as unearned revenue or accrued revenue (see "-Unearned Revenue" below).
 Commissions (address and brokerage), regardless of charter type, are always paid by us and are deferred and amortized over the related charter period and are presented as a separate line item in revenues to arrive at net revenues in the accompanying consolidated statements of income.

-Revenues from our period time charters comprised 83.6%, 92.8% and 99.5% respectively, of our charter revenues for the years ended December 31, 2008, 2009 and 2010.
-The revenues from our spot charters comprised 16.4%, 7.2% and 0.5%, respectively, of our charter revenues for the years ended December 31, 2008, 2009 and 2010.
+Revenues from our period time charters comprised 92.8%, 99.5% and 92.0% respectively, of our charter revenues for the years ended December 31, 2009, 2010 and 2011.
+The revenues from our spot charters comprised 7.2%, 0.5% and 8.0%, respectively, of our charter revenues for the years ended December 31, 2009, 2010 and 2011.

 Vessels operating on period time charters provide more predictable cash flows, but can yield lower profit margins than vessels operating in the spot market during periods characterized by favorable market conditions.
 Vessels operating in the spot market generate revenues that are less predictable than those on period time charters, but may enable us to capture increased profit margins during periods of high drybulk charter rates, although we are exposed to the risk of low drybulk charter rates, which may have a materially adverse impact on our financial performance.
+During periods of volatility or weak market conditions, period time charters of past periods may provide relatively stable cash flows, while spot time charters can provide employment flexibility.
 If we fix vessels on period time charters, future spot market rates may be higher or lower than those rates at which we have time chartered our vessels.
 We are constantly evaluating potential opportunities to increase the number of our drybulk vessels employed on period time charters, but only expect to enter into additional period time charters if we can obtain contract terms that satisfy our criteria.

-Unearned Revenue/Accrued Revenue
+Unearned Revenue

-Unearned revenue as of December 31, 2010 includes: (i) cash received prior to the balance sheet date relating to services to be rendered after the balance sheet date amounting to \$4.7 million as of December 31, 2010 and (ii) deferred revenue resulting from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates amounting to \$37.4 million, all of which will be recognized as revenue during the period from January 1, 2011 until March 1, 2015.
+Unearned revenue as of December 31, 2011 includes: (i) cash received prior to the balance sheet date relating to services to be rendered after the balance sheet date amounting to \$4.1 million as of December 31, 2011 and (ii) deferred revenue resulting from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates amounting to \$36.9 million, all of which will be recognized as revenue during the period from January 1, 2012 until March 1, 2015.

-Unearned revenue as of December 31, 2009 includes: (i) cash received prior to the balance sheet date relating to services to be rendered after the balance sheet date amounting to \$4.0 million as of December 31, 2009 and (ii) deferred revenue resulting from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates amounting to \$29.5 million, all of which will be recognized as revenue during the period from January 1, 2010 until March 1, 2015.
+Unearned revenue as of December 31, 2010 includes: (i) cash received prior to the balance sheet date relating to services to be rendered after the balance sheet date amounting to \$4.7 million as of December 31, 2010 and (ii) deferred revenue resulting from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates amounting to \$37.4 million, all of which would be recognized as revenue during the period from January 1, 2010 until March 1, 2015.